 Legal Career Path Mistakes

-by Jon Lewis
+by Jon Lewis and Michael Lord

 For the most part, it is very difficult to provide one-size-fits-all career advice for attorneys.
 The same guidance which may make perfect sense for a senior associate hoping to make partner at a Vault 100 firm may be of little use to a second year at a small firm who is looking to someday go in-house.
 However, regardless of class year/credentials/objectives there do exist some universal pitfalls which all attorneys should try to avoid.